HowTo: ESPEasy – connect the rotary encoder to the ESP8266 and evaluate it

 This will redirect you to an overview page.
 Here you can make all settings regarding the rotary encoder.

-What is important here is that you assign a name, tick “Enabled” and configure the GPIOs as shown.
+It is important here that you assign a name, check the "Enabled" box and configure the GPIOs as shown.

-The “GPIO <- A” and “GPIO <- B” settings correspond to the connections of the rotary encoder, which are shown in the circuit diagram above by the green and blue lines.
+The "GPIO <- A" and "GPIO <- B" settings correspond to the connections of the rotary encoder which are represented by the green and blue lines in the circuit diagram above.

 In order to evaluate the keystroke on the rotary encoder button, you have to create a separate device.

-To do this, click again on the next “free” “Add” button in the devices overview.
+To do this, click on the next "free" "Add" button in the Devices overview again.

 You now have to set this device as shown on the left.

-It is also important that the GPIO must be set to pin “D5”.
-This is the connection pin via which the button of the rotary encoder is read out.
+It is important to note that the GPIO must be set to pin "D5".
+This is the connection pin via which the rotary encoder button is read out.

-Once you have made all the settings, you can save them by clicking on “Submit”.
+Once you have made all the settings, you can also save them by clicking on "Submit".

 Test rotary encoder